-How can I search ITS?
+How can I search this collection?

-What is in the ITS archive?
+What is in the collection?

-- Who were murdered upon arrival in camps and killing centers (but lists of people deported from France, Belgium, Germany, and the Netherlands are usually available)
+Who were murdered upon arrival in camps and killing centers (but lists of people deported from France, Belgium, Germany, and the Netherlands are usually available)

-- Who were murdered by the Einsatzgruppen
+Who were murdered by the Einsatzgruppen

-- Who perished in death marches (though other records about them prior to their deaths might be available).
+Who perished in death marches (though other records about them prior to their deaths might be available).

-- Who died at the time of arrest
+Who died at the time of arrest

-- Who were hidden (excluding some postwar information when applicable)
+Who were hidden (excluding some postwar information when applicable)